node-red/node-red-nodes/social/email/README.md

 node-red-node-email
 ===================

-<a href="http://nodered.org" target="_new">Node-RED</a> nodes to send and receove simple emails.
+<a href="http://nodered.org" target="_new">Node-RED</a> nodes to send and receive simple emails.

 **Note** : This is the same node as is/was in the core of Node-RED.
-If you already have it installed you do NOT need this node.

 Pre-requisite
 -------------

-You will need valid email credintials for your email server.
+You will need valid email credentials for your email server.

 Install
 -------